-My name is Angel Pittman, and I have served vulnerable populations for over eighteen years with the Cooperative Baptist Fellowship as field personnel.
+My name is Angel Pittman, and I have served vulnerable populations for over eighteen yearsas field personnel with the Cooperative Baptist Fellowship.

 Born and raised in Kansas City, Missouri, I received my Bachelor of Science in Education from Baylor University and enjoyed my years of classroom teaching.
-For the last twenty years, I have served vulnerable children in central Texas, Detroit, and now in Miami through serving as an Educational Advocate.
+For the last twenty years, I have served vulnerable children in central Texas, Detroit, and Miami now serving as an Educational Advocate.

 I have a twice-exceptional child and have supported parents in their special education journey for many years.
 I have Board Certification for Advocacy in Special Education (BCASE) from The National Association of Special Education Teachers (NASET) and the American Academy of Special Education Professionals (AASEP).

-On the weekends, you can find me hanging out with my amazing husband of twenty-five years, tangled in yarn crafting and creating, or drinking coffee reading a good book.
+On the weekends, you can find me hanging out with my amazing husband of twenty-five years, tangled in yarn crafting and creating, or drinking coffee while reading a good book.